LadyNaggaga/training-tutorials/content/efcore/getting-started/querying.md

 ## Loading All Data

-To get all of the information in a table, you use the need to create a disposable instance of the context.
-From that context, you reference the table you need, and the `ToList` function converts the table to a List of the objects.
+To get all of the information in a table, you first create a disposable instance of the context.
+You then reference the DbSet within the context that you need, and the `ToList` function converts the DbSet to a List of the objects.
 In the example below, our `MusicContext` has a table named `Songs` that we would like a List of.

 ```c#
 using (var context = new MusicContext())